gmatteo/pseudos_ac_she/README.md

 Og: Decrease rcs significantly e.g from 1.6 to 1.4.
 Add projector for f with ep = 0.05 to improve f-logder

-Fr: Add two projectos for f to improve logder.
+Fr: Add two prrojectos for f to improve logder.
 Minor adjustment in qcut values.
 Ecut now ~35

 At: Decrease core radii using my new Po-spd.in as starting point.
 Add extra projector for f-channel with ep 0.05